unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 If one of these methods is called, both an approved operator and a Resolution address for a domain be reset.

 {% hint style="info" %}
 **Note:** the current implementation of transferring only resets a `Resolver` address, but doesn't reset records stored by a `Resolver` smart contract.
-This means that after setting a new `Resolver` address for a transferred domain, if the `Resolver` address matches the previous one, a new domain owner will resolve to the `Resolution` settings of the previous owner.
+In other words, the records stored on a domain won't automatically reset when an ownership transfer occurs.
+A transferred domain could still point to a previous owner's addresses.

 After receiving a domain, along with setting a `Resolver` address, the [`reconfigure`](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Resolver.sol) method should be called, which resets all previous records.
 {% endhint %}